Chespirito: Later years

 On 19 November 2004, after 27 years together, he married actress and longtime companion Florinda Meza, who starred as Doña Florinda in El Chavo.
 After show production was stopped for El Chavo and El Chapulín Colorado, both toured Mexico and the rest of Latin America and the United States with different plays, sometimes playing the characters who made them famous.
 In 2003, Chespirito and Florinda Meza received the keys to the town of Cicero, Illinois.

 During Mexico's presidential campaigns of 2000 and 2006 he openly supported the National Action Party (PAN) by appearing in TV commercials and urging people to vote for the party's candidates, Vicente Fox and Felipe Calderón.
 For the 2012 race, he made public that he would vote for the Partido Accion Nacional (PAN) candidate, Josefina Vázquez Mota, but did not appear in a commercial.
 In 2007, he joined a campaign led by Catholics and conservatives against the legalization of abortion in Mexico City.

 He shared that while pregnant with him, his mother suffered an accident and the doctor advised her to get an abortion; she refused.
-He also wrote the books El Diario de El Chavo del Ocho ("Diary From the Kid from Number 8"), ...Y También Poemas ("...And Poems Too"), and Sin Querer Queriendo: Memorias ("Accidentally on Purpose: Memoirs").
+He also wrote the books El Diario de El Chavo del Ocho ("The Diary of El Chavo del Ocho"), ...Y También Poemas ("...And Poems Too"), and Sin Querer Queriendo: Memorias ("Accidentally on Purpose: Memoirs").
 In 2009, he was also honored by the Colombian TV-channel RCN in which he received the keys of the municipality of Soacha; more than 20,000 people attended the homage.
 On 12 November 2009, he was admitted to a Mexico City hospital due to prostate complications, which required a simple surgery to treat.
 He was released from treatment the following day.

 On 29 February 2012, a celebration of Chespirito's life and work was held at the Auditorio Nacional.
 The special, titled América celebra a Chespirito, was a multinational tribute that gathered a diverse group of actors, singers, and fans from 17 nations.
 They included Armando Manzanero, Thalía, Ximena Navarrete, Marco Antonio Regil, Juan Gabriel, Diego Verdaguer, Gian Marco, Pandora, Reik, and OV7.
 Chespirito's ill health was apparent: he was in a wheelchair, required oxygen tanks, and could not stay the entire program.
 Nonetheless, he expressed great emotion and gratitude for the tribute.
 The special was broadcast across the participating nations on 11 March.

 Over Twitter, Chespirito denounced the actions of the Yo Soy 132 movement after the takeover of Televisa Chapultepec following the 2012 election.
 In 2012, Chespirito was honored by his friends and former cast members, putting an end to many rumors that the comedian was dying.
-Even so, former colleagues such as Edgar Vivar expressed their concern publicly for Chespirito's poor health.
+Even so, former colleagues such as Édgar Vivar expressed their concern publicly for Chespirito's poor health.